Family home in Massachusetts

 A visionary structural engineering studio, the CRAFT team is passionate about the ongoing conversation between structural engineering and architecture.
-Blending their experience and open-mindedness with top computational and analytical tools, CRAFT is able to offer its clients efficient, practical and innovative solutions to structural design – perfect for architects and designers looking for new approaches to structural engineering delivery.
+Blending their experience and open-mindedness with top computational and analytical tools, CRAFT is able to offer its clients efficient, practical, and innovative solutions to structural design – perfect for architects and designers looking for new approaches to structural engineering delivery.

 As Project Engineer, Trevor Chou brings his experience in performing structural design and analysis for high-rise buildings and commercial housing (under US and Chinese building codes) and is passionate about integrating his knowledge of architecture and engineering.

-Martyn Sheard is a Senior Project Engineer at the firm and has twelve years of experience in design and project management across a wide range of project types and scales, with a particular interest in the engineering of mass timber structures.
+Martyn Sheard is a Senior Project Engineer at the firm and has twelve years of experience in design and project management across a wide range of project types and scales, with a particular interest in engineering mass timber structures.